What this notice is about

-We’re auditing your tax return and need documentation from you to verify the Premium Tax Credit (PTC) that you claimed.
+We’re auditing your tax return and need documentation from you to verify the premium tax credit (PTC) you claimed.

 What you need to do

-- Read your notice and the enclosed Form 14950, Premium Tax Credit Verification, carefully.
-They explain the information you must send to us.
+- Read your notice and the enclosed Form 14950, Premium Tax Credit Verification (PDF), carefully.
+They explain the information you need to send to us.

-- Provide copies of the documentation we request to verify the items that we’re auditing.
+- Provide copies of the documentation requested to verify the items that we’re auditing.

-- Complete the response form and return it along with your documentation.
+- Detach the notice stub and return it along with your documentation.

 You may want to